nikitagusarov/website_source/content/en/post/2021-12-27-blog-revival/index.md

 For example, some tips and tricks one can do with help of R software, or some reminders on how to do something in LaTeX.
 This will result in somewhat heterogeneous level of publications, but it will probably keep a uniform path if someone would like to follow my blog.

-What is more, I wold like to add some new topics to my blog contents.
+What is more, I would like to add some new topics to my blog contents.
 Among them, my recent (not so recent in fact) interest in UNIX operating systems and FOS Software.
 During the last year I've nearly fully switched to the FOSS ecosystem and I would definitely like to document some of my experience.